connorivy/DotWrap/README.md

 # DotWrap

-DotWrap is a package for .NET 5+ projects that automatically generates Python packages by wrapping AOT-compiled .NET DLLs.
+DotWrap is a package that automatically generates Python packages by wrapping AOT-compiled .NET libraries.

 ## Basic Usage

-Suppose you have a .NET class you want to call from Python:
+Suppose you have a c# class you want to call from Python:

 ```csharp
 using DotWrap;